 In early 2022, students from Maryland visited the state capital building in Annapolis and helped pass state legislation aimed at reducing the impacts of food waste on our environment.

-The coalition applied and was awarded a grant from WWF’s Food Waste Warrior program, which provides funding and project support for teachers, administrators, and students to implement food waste reduction practices at their schools.
+The students formed the Coalition to Re-Imagine School Waste, a student-run group based in Montgomery County, Maryland and is currently expanding to other states including New Hampshire and Virginia.
+The Coalition partnered with BAR-T Mountainside, a nonprofit that brings together local officials, lawmakers, and other stakeholders, and has established food waste diversion programs in public schools around the county and state.
+The Coalition applied to and was awarded a grant from WWF’s Food Waste Warrior program, which provides funding and project support for teachers, administrators, and students to implement food waste reduction practices at their schools.
 Food Waste Warrior aims to turn cafeterias into classrooms—helping students to conduct food waste audits, advocate on the issue of food waste, and identify creative ways to reduce it.
-Upon receiving the grant, the coalition piloted composting programs at local elementary schools, prioritizing lower income areas.
+Upon receiving the grant, the Coalition piloted composting programs at local elementary and middle schools, prioritizing lower-income areas.
 Student ‘ambassadors’ from the upper grades guided younger students in the lunchroom on the proper ways to separate food into clearly labeled containers for recycling plastics and composting food scraps.
-The coalition also worked with local food centers to recover and redirect unopened packaged food and fresh fruits and veggies to families in need.
+The Coalition also worked with local food centers to recover and redirect unopened packaged food and fresh fruits and veggies to families in need.

-Building on their local efforts in the community, these remarkable students then set their sights on state level policy change, collaborating with Maryland delegates to show their support on new legislation that would create a grant program allowing more schools in Maryland to receive funds for compost and food recovery efforts.
+Building on their local efforts in the community, these remarkable students then set their sights on state-level policy change, collaborating with Maryland delegates to help introduce and advocate for new legislation that would create a grant program allowing more schools in Maryland to receive funds for compost and food recovery efforts.
 These state grants would cover creating separate bins in cafeterias to collect leftover food and the necessary transportation to get it to a composting facility, arranging for unopened school food to be donated or redistributed to students, educating students about food waste and how to prevent it, and more.